atsui888/Intelligent-Reasoning-Systems/README.md

 # IRS
-Intelligent Reasoning Systems Practice Module for Master of Technology in Intelligent Systems National University of Singapore (Institute of System Science)
+Intelligent Reasoning Systems Practice Module
+Master of Technology in Intelligent Systems
+National University of Singapore (Institute of System Science)